Misc. functions¶

 Bases:

-A subclass of the builtin
+superA subclass of the builtin

-that lets you invoke the setter and deleter of descriptors in a parent class.Note
+superthat lets you invoke the setter and deleter of descriptors in a parent class.Note

 Keep in mind that the 0-argument form of

-is powered by magic.
-Python automatically inserts the relevant arguments if it sees a function call that looks exactly likesuper()
+super()is powered by magic.
+Python automatically inserts the relevant arguments if it sees a function call that looks exactly likesuper().introspection.super()won’t work.You either have to pass the required arguments manually, or use

-from introspection import super
+from introspection import super.Example:

 from introspection import super class Parent: @property def attr(self): return self._attr @attr.setter def attr(self, value): self._attr = value class Child(Parent): @Parent.attr.setter def attr(self, value): super().attr = value + 1